 Part of the initialization is done by the start function of glibc.
 A check is also performed at initialization time to ensure that the micro architecture type chosen in the config file is supported by the CPU.
 Then, the main() function is called.
-The core initialization and launch is done in rte\eal\init() (see the API documentation).
-It consist of calls to the pthread library (more specifically, pthread\self(), pthread\create(), and pthread\setaffinity\np()).
+The core initialization and launch is done in rte_eal_init() (see the API documentation).
+It consist of calls to the pthread library (more specifically, pthread_self(), pthread_create(), and pthread_setaffinity_np()).
+Figure 2.
+EAL Initialization in a Linux Application Environment

-Note: Initialization of objects, such as memory zones, rings, memory pools, Ipm tables and hash tables, should be done as part of the overall application initialization on the master lcore.
+Note: Initialization of objects, such as memory zones, rings, memory pools, lpm tables and hash tables, should be done as part of the overall application initialization on the master lcore.
 The creation and initialization functions for these objects are not multi-thread safe.
 However, once initialized, the objects themselves can safely be used in multiple threads simultaneously.